TOKYO

 By Catherine Flores

-Soba may look simple, but these heartwarming noodles are actually quite complex, considered the most artisanal compared to ramen and udon noodles.
-Depending on the source of the buckwheat flour (the main ingredient in soba), how the buckwheat is milled or ground, the ratio of wheat and buckwheat flours used, and the kneading technique, the textures and flavors of the soba noodles can vary drastically.
-Some of the most skilled masters are known for being purists when it comes to soba, using only 100% buckwheat for the noodles.
-It takes time and skill to achieve this technique but it’s all worth it in the end (plus, it's gluten-free).
-There are also two styles of enjoying soba: the cold soba where one dips the chilled noodles in a separate sauce, and the hot soba which is served in a bowl of warm dashi-based broth accompanied with different toppings.
-Whether you prefer it hot or cold, soba a must-try Japanese food.
+Soba may look simple, but these heartwarming noodles are actually quite complex and considered the most artisanal compared to ramen and udon noodles.
+Depending on the source of the buckwheat flour (the main ingredient in soba), how the buckwheat is milled or ground, the ratio of wheat and buckwheat flours used, and the kneading technique, the texture and flavor of the soba noodles can vary drastically.

-Best Soba Restaurants in Tokyo
+Best soba restaurants in Tokyo

 1. Kagurazaka Kuzuryu Soba